 To incorporate in China, start by choosing the right business structure and hiring knowledgeable liaisons.

 China is a lucrative market, one that’s home to a fast-growing middle class.
-That’s just one of many reasons it may be a smart move to do business in the country.
+That’s only one of many reasons why starting a business in China may be a smart move.

 As it stands, creating a business in China can be a tricky endeavor.
 But with the right knowledge and expert help, you can incorporate to legally operate in Asia’s largest economy.

 Four main types of businesses entities exist in China:

 Joint venture (JV)